The Forsytes: Production

+Development

-The six-part adaptation is written by Debbie Horsfield with Meenu Gaur and Annetta Laufer both directing episodes.
-Sheena Bucktowonsing and Debbie Horsfield, Gaur, Damien Timmer and Susanne Simpson are executive producers.
-It is the third television adaptation of the The Forsyte Saga novels by John Galsworthy, after a version which aired in 1967 on the BBC and a second 35 years later that aired on ITV.
+This adaptation is written by Debbie Horsfield with Meenu Gaur and Annetta Laufer both directing episodes in series 1 and Andy Newbery joining for episodes of series 2.
+Sheena Bucktowonsing and Debbie Horsfield, Meenu Gaur, Damien Timmer and Susanne Simpson are executive producers.
+It is the third adaptation of The Forsyte Saga novels by John Galsworthy made for television, after a version which aired in 1967 on the BBC and a second 35 years later that aired on ITV.

+Cast

 An ensemble cast includes Eleanor Tomlinson, Jack Davenport, Millie Gibson, Stephen Moyer, Joshua Orpin, Tuppence Middleton, Francesca Annis, Jamie Flatters and Susan Hampshire.
-Hampshire, who starred as Fleur Forsyte in the original 1960s series, will play dowager Lady Carteret.
-More casting, including Fiona Button and Naomi Frederick were announced in June 2024.
+Hampshire, who starred as Fleur Forsyte in the original 1960s series, was cast as the dowager Lady Carteret.
+More casting, including Fiona Button as Clarissa Heron and Naomi Frederick as Emily Forsyte, was announced in June 2024.
+Richard Rankin was cast as Sir Hugo Carteret in the second and third season.
+Sarah Alexander and Nia Ashi have also been confirmed to appear in the second season, the former was cast as Jolyon Snr.'s former lover Alexandra, who was a name mentioned between the aforementioned and James in the first season, and Ashi was cast in the recast role of Alicia Cole, succeeding Sharon Rose.

+Gregg Sulkin and Gabriel Antunes have been cast in the third season in roles still yet to be revealed.

+Filming

 Filming started in Bristol in May 2024, with filming locations including Christmas Steps, Bristol.
 Filming was also scheduled to take place in Wales and Italy.